kodervine/notebox/README.md

 ## Features

-- Create new notes with a title, content, and optional tags.
+- Create new notes with a title, content, and tags.
 - Edit and update notes.
 - Delete notes.
 - Sort notes by newest or oldest.